Chris Hong’s Top Surgery

 After the top surgery

-Chris after his nipple reduction surgery
+Cayes after their nipple reduction surgery

 “I had Periareolar [surgery], so the incision is around the areola.
 They cut a doughnut shape around my nipple and used that space to take out the tissue underneath.
 The nipple stalk is left intact, so the nipple sensation is supposed to be there.
-I’m hoping it comes back, because I don’t feel anything,” Chris laughs after explaining the procedure.
+I’m hoping it comes back, because I don’t feel anything,” Cayes laughs after explaining the procedure.

 The recovery process

-Chris 3 weeks after his top surgery
+Cayes 3 weeks after their top surgery

-“I don’t think I’ve gone this long feeling present in my own body,” Chris shares.
+“I don’t think I’ve gone this long feeling present in my own body,” Cayes shares.
 “I have, more times in the last month than in the last year, looked at myself and liked what I saw.”

 For those who are struggling with body dysphoria

-As someone who still struggles with body dysphoria, Chris says, “Don’t force yourself to be in a box.
+As someone who still struggles with body dysphoria, Cayes says, “Don’t force yourself to be in a box.
 It’s fine to have a list of things that you want to be, but make sure it’s because it would make you more comfortable and happy, instead of changing how people perceive you.
 There’s no right way to be trans.”

 “This is gonna sound so Tumblr but, ‘People who mind don’t matter, people who matter don’t mind’.”